 The Lake of the Ozarks is one of the Midwest's premiere family vacation destinations.
 Located about 160 miles from Kansas City and 130 miles from St. Louis, the Lake is smack dab in the middle of The Show-Me State.
 Although you may still be able to enjoy the lake during the fall, the nearby Lake of the Ozarks State Park will invite families to enjoy hiking and biking, and you won't want to miss exploring one of the many awe-inspiring caves.

-Where to Go in the West: Lake Tahoe, California
+Where to Go in the West: Lake Tahoe, Calif.

 The legendary beauty and mystery of Lake Tahoe can be enjoyed anytime of year, but in the fall your family may particularly enjoy taking a long hike followed by a soothing soak in a bubbling hot tub.
 What's nice about Lake Tahoe is that in addition to the usual hiking and biking, you'll find a long and varied list of family activities to enjoy.